unclereeemus/ytmp/README.md

   - Keyboard centered
   - Search regular youtube or youtube music (kind of... in a round about way. see `ytmp h` for explanation)
   - Download songs after they have been played a chosen amount of times (and play the download in the future)
-  - Search and add youtube playlists to the queue
   - Add local files/directories
   - Select from multiple search results
+  - Search and add youtube playlists to the queue
-  - Manage queue from cli, nvim, fzf
+  - Manage the queue from cli, nvim, fzf
   - Keep track of listen history/amount
-  - Everything is a plain text file!
+  - Everything is a plain text file
   - Integration with eww widgets (through mpvsocket)

-**BUGS:**
-- moving songs next/previous to currently playing when using fzf or cli options moves them one/two up/down instead of directly above or below. the workaround is to just use vim.

 # setup
 ## DEPS: fzf, yt-dlp, mpv, socat, (n/vim, pipe-viewer(https://github.com/trizen/pipe-viewer/))